-A systematic literature review was performed using the following databases Scirus, ABI, Emerald, ScienceDirect and EBSCO with the following search term combinations: impact and social media, impact and social media and B2B, value and social media, value and social media and B2B, value of social media, measurement and social media and B2B, measurement of social media, ROI and social media, ROI and social media, ROI and social media, and B2B, ROI of social media.
+A systematic literature review was performed using the following databases Scirus, ABI, Emerald, ScienceDirect and EBSCO with the following search term combinations: impact and social media, impact and social media and B2B, value and social media, value and social media and B2B, value of social media, measurement and social media and B2B, measurement of social media, ROI and social media, ROI and social media and B2B, ROI of social media.

 A total of 414 of articles were found as a result, of which 43 were selected for more detailed analysis on the basis of their relevance.
-In addition, we made searches concerning individual Web 2.0 related tools, such as wikis, blogs, Twitter, LinkedIn, etc. in the specific context of B2B, using various combinations of search terms and above research databases.
+In addition, we made searches concerning individual Web 2.0 -related tools, such as wikis, blogs, Twitter, LinkedIn, etc. in the specific context of B2B, using various combinations of search terms and above research databases.
 We searched and discovered some additional references by searching forward and backward referencing of the most relevant discovered articles.
-Three authoritative blog articles and five books were used as additional sources to extend the literature review to cover more B2B examples that were relatively scarcely presented in the existing academic literature.
-The blog articles were chosen by performing a search of Top 5 authoritative blogs for each category based on Technorati ratings of authority.
-The categories used in the search were social media, B2B social media, innovation, and B2B innovation.
-A total of 16 authoritative blogs were identified and blog posts were scanned using the before mentioned categories.
+Six books were used as additional sources to extend the literature review to cover more B2B examples that were relatively scarcely presented in the existing academic literature.